Web-Feet/coasterdocs/install.md

 Then setup the admin account, enter a username, preferably an email address, and a password.

 Finally you can select the theme, for new developers or designers it probably best to install the default Coaster2017 theme with the page data.
 This will give you a good example of how the themes work.

+### Install State

+If you every need to go back a setup in the install process or re-run the whole thing you can.

+The install state is held in the storage file `/storage/app/coaster/install.txt`

+States:

+- Missing or blank file will set you back to the beginning of the install process.
+- coaster.install.database (database connection configuration)
+- coaster.install.databaseMigrate (just about to run the database table setup)
+- coaster.install.admin (add admin user step)
+- coaster.install.theme (theme select / install step)
+- complete-welcome (installed with new welcome message on first login)
+- complete (installed)